Shallots (Alllium cepa aggregatum group)

 Shallots prefer a sunny spot with well-drained soil.

 When digging over the soil, remove any perennial weeds, to prevent them competing with the shallots, and improve the soil by incorporating some well-rotted organic matter, such as compost.
-A light sprinkling of a general plant food, such as Growmore or fish, blood & bone, will ensure the crop is fed throughout the summer.
+A light sprinkling of a general plant food, such as Growmore or fish, blood and bone will ensure the crop is fed throughout the summer.
 Then rake the soil to a smooth friable surface.

 Pesandor is a long French variety, Golden Gourmet produces larger, rounder bulbs and is derived from the reliable variety Dutch Yellow.
 Hative de Niort, Jermor, Pikant and Topper are all good, reliable varieties.

-Each set will multiply so that you will harvest a cluster of 8 to a dozen shallots of a similar size to the original planted shallot.
+Each set will multiply so that you will harvest a cluster of eight to a dozen shallots of a similar size to the original planted shallot.

 Plant sets from mid-February to mid-March where they are to mature and crop; it is also possible to plant up to to mid-April if necessary.
 Carefully push them into well-prepared soil or, better still, plant with a trowel, so that the tip is just showing above ground level.
 Leave a gap of 15cm (6in) between each set and 23-25cm (9-10in) between rows.